pirishd/InstantMock/README.md

 …
 let ret = captor.value!(42)
 ````
 Here, we create an argument captor for type `(Int) -> Bool`.
-After having captured the argument, closure can be called.
+After having captured the closure, it can be called.

 ### MockUsable

 `MockUsable` is a protocol that makes easy the use of a type in mocks.
-For a given type, it enables returning non-null values and catching any values in mocks.
+For a given type, it enables returning non-nil values and catching any values in mocks.

 Adding `MockUsable` on an existing type is done by creating an extension that adopts the protocol.
 For example: